 City of Tulsa Refuse and Recycling

-You know the saying – one person’s trash is another’s treasure.
+You know the saying: one person’s trash is another’s treasure.

 A one-stop shop aimed at convenience for residents–

-Take a look at the numbers and see the many ways TARE and City of Tulsa staff worked to keep our city clean.
+Take a look at the numbers to see the many ways Tulsa Authority for Recovery of Energy (TARE) and the City of Tulsa staff worked to keep our city clean.

-Did you know–
+Do you know–

-To make recycling easier, the City of Tulsa and the Tulsa Authority for Recovery of Energy (TARE) board launched a recycling education program – “Focus on the Four.”
+To make recycling easier, the City of Tulsa and the TARE board launched a recycling education program.

 We get it –

-most people don’t think about their trash after it leaves the curb.
+Most people don’t think about their trash after it leaves the curb.

-But just in case you were wondering…

-The City of Tulsa has an extensive system for recovering resources from regular old household waste.
-Even at the waste-to-energy plant, metals are reclaimed from trash after it is burned.
-The incinerator produces valuable steam energy that helps power a local refinery.
+But just in case you were wondering, the City of Tulsa has an extensive system for recovering resources from regular household waste.
+At the waste-for-energy plant, your trash is burned, creating energy.
+Metals are reclaimed from the ash, and the steam energy produced by the incinerator helps power a local refinery.

 Our trash service is based on a “pay-as-you-throw” model that allows you to control how much you pay each month.
 The less trash you throw out, the smaller the cart you need.
-And the smaller the cart you need, the less you pay.
+And the smaller the cart you use, the less you pay.